frappe/frappe_docs/frappe_docs/www/docs/user/en/desk/index.md

 *List View*

 To customize the List View you must have a `{doctype}_list.js` file in the doctype directory.
 Here are all the options that can be customized.

-This examples assumes the Note DocType.
+For instance, if you want to customize the Note DocType, you'll have to create a file `note_list.js` with the following contents.

 ```js
 frappe.listview_settings['Note'] = {